BigPolarBear1/factorization_v3/README.md

 Update: One thing I must check for sure is, if we pull all smooths from a single modulus.
 Can we take square roots over the modulus like number field sieve does? .. or find some connection to number field sieve...
 I will quickly have a look at this next.
 Because that could also dramatically reduce the number of required smooths... even if we are forced to work with a single modulus.
+Remembering last time I messed around with this, not having all my smooths in the same modulus was a headache... this may actually solve it now.
+Then we have succesfully merged quadratic sieve and number field sieve.
+So fucking depressed.
+This fucking last year man.
+How they treat me.
+Like I don't see it.

 Uploaded 2d sieving.